 \section{A policy gradient method for the control problem}

 Policy gradient is one of the most popular methods for reinforcement learning problems \cite{sutton1999policy}.
 It updates parametrized policy using gradient based method such as gradient descent.
 This method also applies to the control problem with continuous time \cite{munos2006policy}, which can be viewed as a instantaneous but local dynamic programming method through gradient descent.
-In order to design a policy gradient method, we present the following proposition, giving an explicit expression for the derivative of the cost functional \eqref{eq:cost} w.r.t. the control function. \begin{prop} Let $u$ be a control function and $V_u$ be the corresponding value function.
-Let the state process $x_t$ start with uniform distribution in $\mX$ and follows the SDE \eqref{eq:SDE_X} with control $u$.
-Let $\rho^u(t, \cdot)$ be the density function of $x_t$.
-Then,
+In order to design a policy gradient method, we present the following proposition, which gives an explicit expression for the derivative of the cost functional \eqref{eq:cost} w.r.t. the control function. \begin{proposition} Let $u$ be a control function and $V_u$ be the corresponding value function.
+Let the state process $x_t$ start with uniform distribution on $\mX$ and follow the SDE \eqref{eq:SDE_X} with control $u$.
+Then we have